30 January 2022

 Chapter VII: The Lion and The Unicorn (The Lion and the Unicorn were fighting)

-Chapter VIII: A-sitting On a Gate (I'll tell thee everything I can)
+Chapter VIII: The Aged Aged Man (I'll tell thee everything I can)

 The song's name is called "Haddock's Eyes,"